 How NOBU works

 Most monitoring systems wait for something to go wrong.
-NOBU works differently — it actively tracks what it doesn't yet understand about your system, and problems surface in those gaps first.
+NOBU works differently — it continuously evaluates your system from every angle, and problems surface early — often before conventional monitoring raises any flag.

 NOBU vs. traditional approaches